UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/perl/index.md

 One of the best things about Perl is the number of packages provided by the user community.
 Installing packages generally requires root access but that is not a viable solution in the HPC environment.

-An easy solution is to use perl-virtualenv to create a consistent personal Perl environment that will persist for each time you log in.
+An easy solution is to use `perl-virtualenv` on a compute node to create a consistent personal Perl environment.
 An example of usage:

 ```bash
 [netid@i0n1 ~]$ perl-virtualenv my_project    # Create virtual environment